zbtolon/get-support/faq.md

 3. Go to the [FAQ library](https://cloud.ibm.com/docs/faqs).
 4. Go to [Stack Overflow ![External link icon](../icons/launch-glyph.svg "External link icon")](http://stackoverflow.com/questions/tagged/ibm-bluemix){: new_window} to ask technical questions about developing apps with the {{site.data.keyword.Bluemix_notm}} platform and services.
 5. Go to [IBM Developer Answers ![External link icon](../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/answers/index.html){: new_window} to ask general questions about the {{site.data.keyword.Bluemix_notm}} offering and about getting started instructions.

+## How am I charged for support?
+{: #support-costs}
+{: faq}

+If you have Advanced or Premium support, you can track your monthly support costs by going to **Manage** > **Billing and usage**, and select **Support costs**.
+Each support plan has a minimum monthly price for providing support for your cloud workload at the stated service level.
+Beyond this starting price, any additional costs for support are based on your resource usage.
+The higher your resource usage, the higher your total support cost.

+To view your support costs, you need an access policy with the Administrator role on the Billing account management service.
+For more information about access roles, see [IAM access](/docs/iam?topic=iam-userroles).